Worried about how you’re going to move with your four-legged family members? Here’s how to ensure Move day goes smoothly.

 Here’s our guide to the common mistakes people make when relocating to a new home with pets – and what you can do to avoid making mistakes.

-1. Make sure pets are allowed at your new property
+1. Check pets are allowed at your new property

 It’s always worth checking – especially if you are renting – that you’re allowed pets in your new home.
 Flats or multiple occupancy dwellings may have rules in the small print either preventing pets, or putting a limit on the number.
 You don’t want to breach tenancy rules and face penalties, so be sure to check the Ts and Cs.